Please provide your zip code to see plans in your area.

 Elderly Pharmaceutical Insurance Coverage (EPIC)

 In New York, low and moderate-income beneficiaries can qualify for the Elderly Pharmaceutical Insurance Coverage (EPIC) program.
-This State Pharmaceutical Assistance Program (SPAP) helps enrollees with annual incomes up to $75,000 if single and $100,000 if married afford their prescription drug expenses.
+This State Pharmaceutical Assistance Program (SPAP) Fee Plan helps enrollees with annual incomes up to $20,000 if single and $26,000 if married afford their prescription drug expenses.
+The Deductible Plan helps enrollees with annual incomes up to $20,001 to $75,000 if single or $26,001 to $100,000 if married.

-EPIC reduces the co-pays for prescription drugs covered by Part D. It can also pay for some medications Part D does not cover.
+EPIC reduces the copays for prescription drugs covered by Part D, after the enrollee has met their Part D deductible.
+It can also pay for some medications Part D does not cover.

-This income limit doesn’t mean nursing home enrollees can keep all of their income up to $875 a month (if single).
+This income limit doesn’t mean nursing home enrollees can keep all of their income up to $1,677 a month (if single).
 Instead, nursing home enrollees must pay nearly all their income toward their care, other than a small personal needs allowance and money to pay for health insurance premiums, including Medicare Part B and Medigap.
+This allowance in New York is $50/month.

 Every state’s Medicaid program covers community-based long-term care, which is provided in an enrollee’s home, adult day care center or another community setting.
 These are called Home and Community-Based Services (HCBS) because recipients continue living in the community.